Disease/Disorder

 Patient and family education are important to manage ongoing medical and functional comorbidities and to prevent secondary SCI-related complications.

-- A study performed by Archer et al in 2016 found that SCI can be significantly reduced by using proactive intraoperative and postoperative neuroprotective interventions that prolong spinal cord ischemic tolerance and increase spinal cord perfusion and oxygen delivery.
+- A study performed by Archer et al.2 found that SCI can be significantly reduced by using proactive intraoperative and postoperative neuroprotective interventions that prolong spinal cord ischemic tolerance and increase spinal cord perfusion and oxygen delivery.

 - The pathophysiology of spinal stroke is not nearly as well understood as cerebral infarction.